+- Must be 15% or less moisture content.

+- Must be clean and free from debris

-- Moisture content must be 15% or less - Corn must be free of debris.
-Never burn corn straight from the field.
-It will clog the auger mechanism. - Corn with excessive grain dust must be screened by sifting with 3/16 (4.76mm) inch mesh screening - Do no sue corn that contains additives such as oils or means or has been chemically treated with pesticides.
-It will void your warranty and destroy the exhaust system.
+- Never burn corn straight from the field

+- Stalk parts, excessive fines and cob remnants, etc. will clog the auger mechanism

+- Corn with excessive grain dust must be screened by sifting with 3/16 inch (4.7mm) mesh screening